ChanthMiao/ghc-wiki-mirror/report-a-bug.md

 To report a bug:

- - register an account on this GitLab instance
+ - Register an account on this GitLab instance
  - Create a [new bug](https://gitlab.haskell.org/ghc/ghc/issues), and enter your bug report.
 Make a new ticket for your bug unless you are 100% sure there is a ticket for your exact problem.

+If you believe that your bug may have security implications please refer to GHC's [Security Disclosure Policy](http://localhost:8000/disclosures.html).

 ## How do I tell if I should report my bug?